Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

     * _The Bureaucracy won't answer_ becomes _Trouble on the waves_ or _Bureaucracy offices are closed for repairs_.
 The Bureaucracy is still there, but getting a call through won't be easy.

     * _Random Time Travelers have been erased from memories_ becomes _Passing for a Time Traveler has become easy_.
 People now remember Time Travelers, but they

 * These Tracks are shared by all Time Travellers present at a given Space·Time, whether PCs or NPCs.
+Consequently, NPCs may be busy both damaging the Continuum and Bandaging it.

 * Observable Contradictions, no matter how much good will went into creating them, are an attack against the robustness of the Continuum, and may therefore cause damage \(Stress/Consequences\).